• Skip to primary navigation

 Is white bean pasta gluten free?

-If you use your favourite gluten free pasta and make sure that there is no cross contamination, then this is a delicious gluten free meal.
+If you use your favourite gluten-free pasta and make sure that there is no cross contamination, then this is a delicious gluten free meal.

 Why do I have to reserve pasta water?

-Because it's an easy way to make the sauce really silky smooth, with no extra effort.
+Adding the pasta cooking water is an easy way to make the sauce really silky smooth, with no extra effort.

 Can I double the recipe?